Television pilot: Backdoor pilot

 A backdoor pilot is a film or miniseries that serves as a proof of concept for a full series, but may be broadcast on its own even if the full series is not picked up.
-The term may also be used for an episode of an existing television show that serves to introduce a spin-off.
+The term may also be used for an episode of an existing television show that serves to introduce a potential or already planned spin-off.
 Such backdoor pilots commonly focus on an existing character or characters from the parent series who are to be given their own show.

-For example, to introduce A Different World, built around The Cosby Show character Denise Huxtable (Lisa Bonet), the Cosby Show episode "Hillman" was devoted to Denise's visit to the college that would become the new show's setting, and her encounters with some of the new show's supporting characters.
-A 2018 episode of ABC's 1980s-set sitcom The Goldbergs, titled "1990-Something", heavily featured teachers who were recurring characters on the series and served as the backdoor pilot to Schooled, which debuted in early 2019.
+For example, a 2018 episode of ABC's 1980s-set sitcom The Goldbergs, titled "1990-Something", heavily featured teachers who were recurring characters on the series and served as the backdoor pilot to Schooled, which debuted on January 9, 2019.